yongzx/GSoC-2019-FrameNet/Documentation - Frame Assignment using Multilingual FN.md

 **UnicodeDecodeError** - This error occurs when I used `koreanframenet` library to retrieve KoreanFN frames for the korean lexical units.
 It is due to Python reading the lexical units in ASCII encoding, when it should be UTF-8 encoding, owing to the Singularity container's Ubuntu environment.

-When I run `$ singularity exec production_multilingual4.sif locale` I received error messages that states that LC_CTYPE, LC_MESSAGES and LC_ALL cannot be set to default locale, which is supposed to be en_US.UTF-8.
+When I ran `$ singularity exec production_multilingual4.sif locale`, I received error messages that states that LC_CTYPE, LC_MESSAGES and LC_ALL cannot be set to default locale, which is supposed to be en_US.UTF-8.

 ```bash
 # UnicodeDecodeError